techidaily/site-games-able/source/_posts/access-all-features-on-xbox-1-without-standard-controls.md

 ## Use Digital Assistants to Control Your Xbox One

- Another alternative method to control your Xbox One console without a controller is by using digital assistants such as[Google Assistant](https://www.makeuseof.com/tag/what-is-google-assistant/) or Alexa.
+ Another alternative method to control your Xbox One console without a controller is by using digital assistants such as [Google Assistant](https://www.makeuseof.com/tag/what-is-google-assistant/) or Alexa.
 With the integration of these voice-activated assistants, you can conveniently navigate through menus, launch games, control media playback, and perform various other tasks using voice commands.

  The process of setting up and using digital assistants on an Xbox One is pretty straightforward.
 Go to **Settings > Devices & connections > Digital assistants** and check the box next to**Enable digital assistants** .
 If you do not have a controller, you can also perform these actions using the keyboard shortcuts mentioned in the above section.

 ![xbox digital assistants menu](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/07/xbox-enable-digital-assistants.jpg)

  If you haven’t already got it, download and open the respective digital assistant app on your smartphone and add your Xbox console to the app.
-You can check out our dedicated guides on[how to set up and use Alexa on your Xbox](https://www.makeuseof.com/xbox-series-x-s-how-to-set-up-alexa/) and[how to set up and use Google Assistant on your Xbox](https://www.makeuseof.com/xbox-series-x-s-how-to-set-up-and-use-google-assistant/) for detailed step-by-step instructions on how to achieve this.
+You can check out our dedicated guides on [how to set up and use Alexa on your Xbox](https://www.makeuseof.com/xbox-series-x-s-how-to-set-up-alexa/) and [how to set up and use Google Assistant on your Xbox](https://www.makeuseof.com/xbox-series-x-s-how-to-set-up-and-use-google-assistant/) for detailed step-by-step instructions on how to achieve this.

  Once connected, you can use voice commands to control your Xbox by speaking into the digital assistant app.
 To give a voice command, use the name that you assigned to your Xbox during the setup process.
 For instance, if you named your Xbox "Living Room Xbox," you can say, "Hey Google, play Fortnite on Living Room Xbox" to launch Fortnite on Xbox or "Hey Alexa, turn off Living Room Xbox" to turn off your Xbox console.